coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 harder, such as having an uncooperative audience or doing work that must be flawless.

-Conditions that affect your character's ability to perform the skill change the skill modifier.
+Conditions that affect your character’s ability to perform the skill change the skill modifier.
 Conditions that modify how well the character has to perform the skill to succeed change the DC.
-A bonus to the skill modifier and a reduction in the check's DC have the same result: They create a better chance of success.
+A bonus to the skill modifier and a reduction in the check’s DC have the same result: They create a better chance of success.
 But they represent different circumstances, and sometimes that difference is important.